Pension: Defined benefit plans

 A defined benefit (DB) pension plan is a plan in which workers accrue pension rights during their time at a firm and upon retirement the firm pays them a benefit that is a function of that worker's tenure at the firm and of their earnings.
 In other words, a DB plan is a plan in which the benefit on retirement is determined by a set formula, rather than depending on investment returns.
-Government pensions such as Social Security in the United States are a type of defined benefit pension plan.
 Traditionally, defined benefit plans for employers have been administered by institutions which exist specifically for that purpose, by large businesses, or, for government workers, by the government itself.
 A traditional form of defined benefit plan is the final salary plan, under which the pension paid is equal to the number of years worked, multiplied by the member's salary at retirement, multiplied by a factor known as the accrual rate.
 The final accrued amount is available as a monthly pension or a lump sum, but usually monthly.
+Government pensions can be a type of defined benefit pension plan if they are in the form of contractual obligations.

 In the US, specifies a defined benefit plan to be any pension plan that is not a defined contribution plan (see below) where a defined contribution plan is any plan with individual accounts.
 A traditional pension plan that defines a benefit for an employee upon that employee's retirement is a defined benefit plan.
 In the U.S., corporate defined benefit plans, along with many other types of defined benefit plans, are governed by the Employee Retirement Income Security Act of 1974 (ERISA).

 In the United Kingdom, benefits are typically indexed for inflation (known as Retail Prices Index (RPI)) as required by law for registered pension plans.
 Inflation during an employee's retirement affects the purchasing power of the pension; the higher the inflation rate, the lower the purchasing power of a fixed annual pension.
 This effect can be mitigated by providing annual increases to the pension at the rate of inflation (usually capped, for instance at 5% in any given year).
 This method is advantageous for the employee since it stabilizes the purchasing power of pensions to some extent.